Excel VBA Text to Columns for Fixed Width

 Start = 0

-• These lines of code start a loop that repeatedly iterates through each row in the user-selected range.
+• Starts a loop that repeatedly iterates through each row in the user-selected range.
 The value of i starts from 1 to the row number of Rng.

-• Another for loop will run, where the value of j ranges from 1 to column number of Rng.
-The current cell’s value is then evaluated to the variable “Text“.
-The “Start” variable, which will be used to monitor the starting point of each new column, is then initialized to zero.
+• Another For loop will run, where the value of j ranges from 1 to column number of Rng.
+The current cell’s value is then evaluated for the variable “Text“.
+The “Start” variable, used to monitor the starting point of each new column, is then initialized to zero.

 For k = 1 To c